NCSU GIS/MEA582:

 d.out.file ndvi3

-Note that this is a simplified, map algebra example, for computing various vegetation indices in GRASS GIS, we would use the i.vi module after performing atmospheric corrections.
+Note that this is a simplified, map algebra example, for computing various vegetation indices in GRASS GIS, we would use the i.vi tool after performing atmospheric corrections.

 Working with if statements